-In 1997 she convinced Lucent Technologies to add transgender-inclusive language to its nondiscrimination policy, the first ever Fortune 500 company to do so, and to add coverage for transition care and surgery.
-Her work, which was soon replicated at Apple and Avaya, led Out & Equal Workplace Associates to present her the 2001 Trailblazer Outie Award (since renamed the LGBT Corporate Advocate of the Year).
+Mary Ann Horton, PhD, is a transgender activist, computer systems architect, Internet pioneer, entrepreneur, author, and speaker.
+In 1997, she persuaded Lucent Technologies to become the first Fortune 500 company to add transgender-inclusive language to its nondiscrimination policy, and to add coverage for transition care and surgery.
+Her work, which was soon replicated at Apple and Avaya, led Out & Equal Workplace Associates to present her with the 2001 Trailblazer Outie Award (since renamed the LGBT Corporate Advocate of the Year).

-She is the author of technical reference books including Portable C Software, and of the viral Internet parody How the Grinch Stole Marriage.
+She is the author of technical reference books including Portable C Software, and of the viral Internet parody, “How the Grinch Stole Marriage.”

 Read her Wikipedia page.